nmlau/octopress/source/_posts/2016-04-03-little-schemer.markdown

 I can happily say that it did not disappoint.
 I've always been fascinated by graphs and how easily that can model real world problems.
 And this book has pushed me towards some key insights there... which will probably get a full blog post in the future.
 But to put in a words I never thought I'd say: I now find it easier to think in recursion - since I know that if I can cover all the possible cases I'll eventually reach the solution.

-Here are some of my favorite quotes and ideas from Little Schemer:

-<!-- more -->
+{% img /images/little_schemer_post/little_schemer_sample.png 'little_schemer_sample.png' %}

 Note that Little Schemer isn't formatted like a normal book, it's based on lecture slides and works in a Q&A format.
-You can see a short excerpt below.
+You can see a short excerpt above.
 It also assumes zero knowledge of Scheme so it starts with the basic building blocks of the language and builds up from there.
 It builds up very quickly and gets to some really cool stuff towards the end: Collectors, Applicative-Order Y-Combinator, Interpreter.

-{% img /images/little_schemer_post/little_schemer_sample.png 'little_schemer_sample.png' %}

-pg 23
+Here are some of my favorite quotes and ideas from Little Schemer:

+<!-- more -->

+Chapter 2: Do it, Do it Again, and Again, and Again... pg 23
 >"What is the next question? else."

 >"Why is else the next question?
 Because we do not need to ask any more questions."